eloise0821-cool/Hand-Breakout/README.md

 # Hand Breakout 🎮

-A Nintendo-style Breakout game controlled by hand gestures in the browser.
+A game controlled by hand gestures in the browser.

 ## Features